 If you look up “what is Botox” online, one of the first things you will see is Botulinum toxin.
 Yep, that’s Botox’s real name.
 The fact that Botox’s name includes “toxin” should be a great big warning sign that you probably don’t want this stuff in your body.
 You’ll notice that the name resembles “botulism”, that disease you get from eating contaminated foods and causes problems like paralysis and possible death.
 Well, that is because the Botox toxin causes botulism (source).

 Even though Botox is toxic and lethal in high doses, it does have some benefits.
 Scientists found out that the toxin can cure some conditions like esophagus spasms.
-Then some doctors hit the jackpot.
-In the late 1980s, they found out that Botulinum toxin can reduce wrinkles.
-They did some tests and Botox was approved by the FDA in 2002.
+More recently, manufacturers are trying to prove the Botox may treat depression (which you can read about here).

 How Does Botox Work?

 Botox blocks nerve impulses that tell your muscles to contract.
 This is why the toxin is good for treating some muscle spasm conditions.
 In your skin, it works the same way: it stops your skin from contracting.
 If your skin can’t contract, then it can’t be wrinkled.

 Botox injections last for about 3 to 8 months.
 Then the wrinkles start coming back and you’ve got to go get another injection.
 Since Botox costs about $800 per treatment, you can end up paying a lot for your eternal youth.